nextcloud/documentation/user_manual/files/access_webdav.rst

 WebDAV.
 Before we get into configuring WebDAV, let's take a quick look at the recommended way of connecting client devices to your Nextcloud servers.

-Nextcloud Desktop and Mobile Clients
+Nextcloud Desktop and mobile clients
 ------------------------------------

 The recommended method for keeping your desktop PC synchronized with your